jacob-armiger/react-portfolio-site/src/content/projects/comic-list-webscraper.md

 # comic-list-webscraper
 ### [Github Repo](https://github.com/jacob-armiger/comic-list-web-scraper)
-This web app allows readers to keep track of things they’ve read from comicbookreadingorders.com.
-Each reading order is on its own page, so readers just need to copy the URL and paste it into the prompt in the [web app](https://www.comicbookreadingordersdownload.com).
+This web app enables readers to track comics they’ve read from [comicbookreadingorders.com](https://www.comicbookreadingorders.com).
+Each reading order is on its own page, so readers copy the URL into the prompt on my [web app](https://www.comicbookreadingordersdownload.com) and get an excel sheet in return.

-Originally this project started as a Python script I made for myself.
-I didn’t think I would be creating a tool that other people would use.
-Then I had the idea to contact the owner of the website mention above and ask if he was interested in a tool like this, and he said he’s had users request similar features.
-My first idea was to create a distributable executable, but after multi-platform and EV certificate issues I pivoted to a web app.
+This project started as a Python script I made for myself.
+Although I know literally zero other people that read comics, I eventually thought that others may find this tool useful too.
+I decided to contact the creator of the website above to gauge interest and it turns out that users have asked for features just like this.

+Initally I wanted to distribute an executable with the `pyInstaller` library, but I quickly had compatibility issues with my M1 laptop (which was relatively new at the time), and EV certificates were never going to trust me anyway.
+As a result I pivoted into using flask and Heroku.
+That was super easy to set up.

-My web app has emulated the style of comicbookreadingorders.com, but it’s hosted separately and on a different domain name.
-In the future I'd like to rewrite the script from Python to JavaScipt so I can host the site for free on Vercel!
+The page I set up emulates the style of comicbookreadingorders.com, but it’s hosted separately on a different domain.
+In the future I'd like to rewrite the script from Python to JavaScipt so I can host the site for free on Vercel.